 Symptoms may change over time and vary from person to person.
 Pain, swelling, redness, noticeable changes in temperature and hypersensitivity (particularly to cold and touch) usually occur first.

 Over time, the affected limb can become cold and pale.
 It may undergo skin and nail changes as well as muscle spasms and tightening.
 Once these changes occur, the condition is often irreversible.

 CRPS occasionally may spread from its source to elsewhere in your body, such as the opposite limb.

 In some people, signs and symptoms of CRPS go away on their own.
 In others, signs and symptoms may persist for months to years.
 Treatment is likely to be most effective when started early in the course of the illness.

 When to see a doctor

 - Type 2.
-Once referred to as causalgia, this type has similar symptoms to type 1.
-But type 2 complex regional pain syndrome follows a distinct nerve injury.
+Once referred to as causalgia, this type has symptoms similar to those of type 1.
+But type 2 CRPS occurs after a distinct nerve injury.

-Other major and minor traumas — such as surgery, heart attacks, infections and even sprained ankles — can also lead to complex regional pain syndrome.
+Other major and minor traumas — such as surgery, heart attacks, infections and even sprained ankles — also can lead to CRPS.